Boletus miniato-olivaceus

 Boletus miniato-olivaceus is a species of bolete fungus in the family Boletaceae.
-Described as new to science in 1874, it is found in eastern North America and northeast Mexico.
+Described as new to science in 1874, it is found in eastern North America, northeast Mexico and southern Brazil.

 Taxonomy

 The species was first described by American botanist Charles Christopher Frost in 1874, from collections made near Marlboro, Vermont.
 William Alphonso Murrill transferred the species to the genus Ceriomyces in 1909; this genus has since been folded into Boletus.
 For many years the species concept of Boletus miniato-olivaceus was unclear, and it was not definitively agreed upon which combination of characteristics separated this species from the similar B. sensibilis, or even other related American boletes such as B. bicoloroides, B. miniatopallescens, B. sensibilis and Lanmaoa carminipes.
 After examining the type specimens of B. miniato-olivaceus as well as several fresh specimens, Roy Halling determined that there was considerable variability in some characters, particularly in the morphology of the cystidia.